djamespeabody/social-identity-lab-website/content/authors/Joseph_r/_index.md

 ---

 <h3>Research Interests</h3>
-Currently, I am interested in examining the role played by self-uncertainty and social identity in shaping group processes such as political polarization, political extremism, and leadership.
+I am interested in examining the role played by self-uncertainty and social identity in shaping group processes such as political polarization, political extremism, and leadership.
 Outside of the political sphere of social psychology, I am interested in exploring the relationship between identity uncertainty and risk-taking behavior (namely substance abuse).